 George Clooney- Since he made television audiences swoon on ER, Clooney had made a career of playing lovable rogues taken aback by love.
 A modern day Cary Grant of sorts.
 He has played criminals with a penchant for trouble and scoring dates in Ocean's Eleven and 1998's Out of Sight.
 His chemistry with Sight costar Jennifer Lopez was electric because it was hard to tell whether she was going to arrest him or sleep with him first.
 Clooney made an attempt at sacrificing his trademark charm in last year's The American with mixed results.
 He should stick with charming ladies instead of doing anything else.

 Brad Pitt- Pitt has been making waves in Hollywood since 1991's Thelma & Louise as a sexy drifter sparking with Geena Davis.
-He has been People's Sexiest Man Alive twice and is now one half of the overly publized Brangelina.
-His most recent impact worthy film was 2005's Mr. and Mrs. Smith because his heated chemistry with Angelina Jolie made women wish they were Mrs. Smith.
+He has been People's Sexiest Man Alive twice and was once part of being two pairings with famous leading ladies.
+Sure, both marriages ended up heartbreaking divorce, but his appeal has never waned.
+Repeat viewings of 2005's Mr. and Mrs. Smith because his heated chemistry with Angelina Jolie at that time made women wish they were Mrs. Smith.

 Men on a Mission

 Gregory Peck- A cinematic everyman of sorts who projected a sense of integrity in all of his characters.
 The most memorable, of course, being Atticus Finch in To Kill a Mockingbird.
 He gave Finch an extra layer of honesty as he struggled to help an innocent man wrongfully accused of a crime.
 When he failed to do so, his sadness was profound as he watched him be taken away to jail.
 A perfect movie to watch on Valentine's Day would be 1954's Roman Holiday when he watched Audrey Hepburn ascend to her royal destiny and left him in the dust like she was meant to.